wp-kit/theme/v1/Controllers.md

 # Controllers

-In wpkit, Controllers are a way for you to organise your code.
+In WPKit 1.0, Controllers are a way for you to organise your code.
 Controllers must be invoked using the invoke helper.

 Often, WordPress developers want to group their [actions and filters](https://codex.wordpress.org/Plugin_API) in a more defined context but do not want to use a traditional controller and would rather invoke a controller based on a condition rather than a path.
 Controllers also allow you to define scripts that should be used within templates wherever the Controller is invoked.